DevVj-1/Sub-Ringan-Framework/README.md

 # Efficient Organization:
 Sub-Ringan Framework automatically arranges target files in a structured directory, enhancing your workflow and enabling seamless collaboration with fellow bug bounty hunters.

-# Installation and Prerequisites for Sub-Ringan ⚜️ Framework:
+# Installation and pre-requirements for Sub-Ringan ⚜️ Framework:

 >> Required 🛐 Dependencies: